 Qualifying for the Chase Sapphire Preferred

-By now, you might be wondering what it takes to have your very own Sapphire Preferred.
+By now, you might be wondering what it takes to have your very own Chase Sapphire Preferred® Card.
 Chase is fairly selective when it comes to being approved.
 Let’s see if you pass the initial criteria.

 What’s a Qualifying Credit Score for the Chase Sapphire Preferred?